 If you’re concerned about worker safety and minimizing workers’ compensation insurance costs, it’s important to avoid the most common workplace injuries.
 Any injury that is the result of an employee’s job can turn into a workers’ comp claim.
 The more claims you have, the more likely your insurer is to raise your premium.

 It is up to small business owners to establish an environment that fosters safety for employees.
 Knowing what the most common work-related injuries are, and identifying the ones your employees most likely face, means you can put safety procedures in place to protect your workers.
 While accidents can still happen, implementing workers’ compensation best practices can help you avoid the most common work-related injuries.
+Take the quiz below to find out which workers’ comp provider is right for you.

 Most Common Workplace Injury Types